Gernby/raspberry-pilot/README.md

 8. This will prevent the Pi from attempting to flash the Panda on subsequent boots as this behavior is not desired for White and Gray Pandas
 9. Shutdown the Pi with `sudo halt`
 10. Remove the USB A-to-A cable connecting the Pi to the Panda.
-Move the USB A-to-C cable from the temporary power source back to the Panda.
+Disconnect the Pi from the temporary power source and connect it back to the Panda.

 ## Loading the Model